react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

 ## Introduction

-React Navigation v5 not only provides a cross-platform native Stack, but also the API was redesigned from the ground up to allow things that were never possible before.
+The React Navigation v5 comes with many great improvements compared to previous version.
+It not only provides a cross-platform native Stack, but also the API was redesigned from the ground up to allow things that were never possible before.
 Thanks to the component-based API, all of the configuration is happening inside the **render method**.
 This means we can access **props**, **state** and **context** and can **dynamically change configuration** for the navigator.

 [React Native Paper](<(https://reactnativepaper.com/)>) is a UI component library that implements [MD Guidelines](https://material.io/design/).
 It allows building beautiful interfaces on Mobile and Web with high-quality cross-platform components.